Edythe Smith 07/14/2010

 The Great Mouse Detective also has great design and some awesome actors doing the voices of these toons.
 Unlike most other Disney movies, there isn’t constant singing (only a few jazzy piano/vocal sets in the bars), and therefore you don’t have to worry about some corny song being stuck in your memory for the rest of your life.
 So as Basil would say, "Quick!
 They’re not a moment to lose!"
 Grab a copy and cuddle up with the youngsters, or solo, and enjoy my favorite Disney film ever.

-2-Disc, Blu-ray/DVD - Mystery in the Mist Edition.
+2-Disc Blu-ray/DVD Combo- Mystery in the Mist Edition.

 For the first time ever on Blu-ray, you and your family can unlock the clues and go on a great big adventure with Disney's clever little hero.
 From the creators of The Princess And The Frog and The Little Mermaid comes the greatest little mystery in history in this 2-Disc Combo Pack.
 When the diabolical Professor Ratigan kidnaps London's master toymaker, the brilliant master of disguise Basil of Baker Street and his trusted sidekick Dawson try to elude the ultimate trap and foil the perfect crime.
 With perfect picture, perfect sound and 2 ways to watch, Disney Blu-ray proves big heroes come in small packages!

-- Starring: Vincent Price, Barrie Ingham, Basil Rathbone, Val Bettin, Susanne Pollatschek
+- Cast: Vincent Price, Barrie Ingham, Basil Rathbone, Val Bettin, Susanne Pollatschek

 - Language: English